This week I started my first and (hopefully) last university semester for my Bachelor’s degree. It was not at all what I expected!

-If you were like me, you would be pretty impressed with this description.
-So when my first day of lectures rocked around I was feeling slightly nervous as I was a a minute or 10 late.
+When my first day of lectures rocked around I was feeling slightly nervous and clammy, having rushed from being 10 minutes late.
 I thought I would have to stumble into a formal situation and apoligise to the lecturer for disrupting the class.
-However, this turned out not to be the case as the lecturer was even later than me and decided to change rooms to fit all the students in.
-The room we changed to was not a room at all but a beautiful old amphitheater with a second story of balcony seating and the walls still adorned with renaissance art – I can thank art history for that knowledgeable sentence!
-The class was called Democratization and Human Rights and proved to be quite interesting for the 15 minutes that I tuned in for… I was too fascinated by the amphitheater and then our lecturer whose shirt had turned dark blue from all his sweat.
+However, this turned out not to be the case as the lecturer was even later than me and decided to change rooms last minute.
+The room we changed to was not a room at all but a beautiful old amphitheater, with a second story of balcony seating and the walls adorned with renaissance art.
+The class was called Democratization and Human Rights and proved to be quite interesting for the 15 minutes that I tuned in for… I was too fascinated by the amphitheater and then our lecturer, whose shirt had turned dark blue from all his sweat.
 To be fair it was a 30 degree day!

 University has turned out to be a complete surprise.
 Because I am taking English speaking papers, which are aimed at the French students, it sounds as though it may simpler than I thought.
 For the first three weeks, we have the opportunity to attend any classes we like, then sign up for the ones we want to take for exams.
 All the lectures are 2 hours long, once a week and have either a short written or oral exam worth your whole grade.
 To pass you need 10 out of 20, but the French lecturers are apparently notorious for not giving anyone above 14.
 Some lectures are 4 hours long but for 5 weeks.
 Another one of my exams is also an essay on any topic due in November.
 I managed to wing my timetable so I have Thursday’s and Friday’s off too.
 So far university is looking pretty chilled without any assignments or tests, let’s just hope it stays that way!